laerm0/opensans/status.md

 ### good

-1. `OpenSans-Roman-VF.ttf` and `OpenSans-Italic-VF.ttf` are hinted fonts with the variable substitutions working correctly
+1. `OpenSans-Roman-VF.ttf` and `OpenSans-Italic-VF.ttf` are hinted fonts with the variable glyph substitutions (a/k/a bracket layers) working correctly
 2. Roman kerns match 100%
 3. Hinted instances look like they match 100% according to diffenator